whythawk/whyqd/docs/quickstart.md

 - `[X, X]` only two terms accepted,
 - `[X,]` accepts any number of terms,
 - `[m X,]` any number of terms, but each term requires a modifier,
-- `[X m X,]` any number of terms, but indicates a relationship between two terms defined by a modifier.
+- `[X m X,]` any number of terms, but indicates a relationship between two terms defined by a modifier,
+- `[X, m,]` any number of terms or modifiers, in any combination.

 For your example, we define the crosswalk as: